 A student must complete 24 semester credit hours of technical course work plus 6 semester credit hours of EEL6971 - Master's Thesis.
 The candidate's thesis committee shall approve an appropriate thesis topic.
 The course requirements include a minimum of 12 hours of 6000 level course credit and a minimum of 9 hours at the 5000-6000 level in Computer Engineering.
 Upon the successful completion of all course work, including thesis work, with approval of the student's advisor that he or she has completed the objectives of the thesis research, the student must pass a final oral examination that is primarily a defense of the thesis work.

 4.3 Non-Thesis Option

 Students may choose the non-thesis option for their master's degree.
-The degree requirement is to complete 30 credits of coursework
+The degree requirements differ from the thesis option in two respects.
+Firstly, students must complete 30 credits of coursework.